Sociology, Applied (PhD)

 • Graduate GPA of 3.5;

-• Previous graduate course work in statistics, methods, and theory*;
+• Previous graduate course work in statistics, research methods, qualitative research methods, and survey research methods*;

 • Completed thesis (or original independent work of research from another accredited graduate program); and